-Bed Sore Lawyer Practicing in NJ and PA
+Bed Sore Lawyer Serving all of NJ and PA

 If you have a loved one in a New Jersey or Pennsylvania nursing home, assisted living facility, or hospital, you need to know that he or she may be vulnerable to bed sores.
 Your best defense is by contacting a bed sore lawyer, such as Brian P. Murphy, Esquire.

-Bed sores (also referred to as pressure ulcers) are a serious concern in many New Jersey and Pennsylvania nursing homes.
+Bed sores (also referred to as pressure ulcers or written as one word: bedsores) are a serious concern in many New Jersey and Pennsylvania nursing homes.
 If not properly cared for, these ulcers can create serious health problems and may result in death.

 Brian P. Murphy is an experienced nursing home abuse attorney and bed sore lawyer, licensed in New Jersey and Pennsylvania.
 He has successfully represented many elderly residents subjected to bed sores.
 Mr. Murphy handles cases throughout New Jersey and Pennsylvania.
 If your loved one has developed a bed sore, take immediate action.
 Contact Brian P. Murphy for a free consultation.